Louisville police chief fired in aftermath of fatal shooting

 “This type of institutional failure will not be tolerated,” Fischer said.
 “Accordingly, I have relieved Steve Conrad of his duties as chief of Louisville Metro Police Department.”

-“We understand this community’s need for answers and we will assess all the information, and will take any appropriate action that is warranted by the facts and the law.”
-Coleman’s office said.

-The governor said he had counted on body camera footage to help determine “the truth in a way that spoke for itself, at a time when trust is difficult and people deserve to be able to see and evaluate.”

-The shakeup at the top of the city’s police department came a month earlier than expected.
 Conrad had previously announced his resignation, which was to take effect at the end of June.
-Deputy Chief Robert Schroeder will step in immediately as chief, Fischer said.
+Deputy police chief Robert Schroeder will step in as acting chief immediately, Fischer said.

-Police did retrieve video from crime center cameras that showed how the shooting unfolded, Schroeder said.
+Police did retrieve video from crime center cameras that show how the shooting unfolded, Schroeder said.

 “It is taken from a distance, but it gives an overview of the scene and clearly shows the officers reacting to gunfire,” he said.

 Two Louisville officers and two Guard soldiers returned fire, he said.
-The two officers violated policy by not wearing or activating body cameras, Schroeder said, adding they have been placed on administrative leave.
+The two officers violated policy by not wearing or activating body cameras, Schroeder said, and have been placed on administrative leave.

 McAtee, whose YaYa’s BBQ Shack is near where the shooting occurred, was mourned by hundreds of people who returned to the site hours afterward.

-Christopher 2X, an anti-violence activist and executive director of the group Game Changers, said McAtee was well-liked.

-“I’ve never known him to be aggressive in any kind of way,” he said.
+Christopher 2X, an anti-violence activist and executive director of the group Game Changers, said McAtee was well liked, adding: “I’ve never known him to be aggressive in any kind of way.”

 Schroeder agreed that McAtee was friendly to police officers.
 “Over the years he’s been a good friend to the police officers … frequently making sure our officers had a good meal on their shifts,” he said.